rhildred/angular-custom-element/README.md

 # AngularCustomElement

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.0.0.
+It is based on [the article](https://medium.com/@cory.lewis1997/angular-17-component-library-wired-for-web-components-3dccb87a6f87).

 ## Development server